Unlock Hidden Ableton Effects Without Upgrading to Suite

 • A Limiter linked to the Limiter Gain knob

-Tip: set the EQ gains, overdrive, stereo, and limiter to zero, and you will hear only the effect of the Glue Compressor which can be adjusted with Comp Amount and Comp dry/wet.
+💡 Isolate the Glue Compressor: Set the EQ gains, overdrive, stereo, and limiter to zero, and you will hear only the Glue Compressor — adjust with Comp Amount and Comp dry/wet.

 • Master Dance Aggressive rack is made of: